Skip to content

 Gislane de Oliveira, PhD

-Dr. De Oliveira received her Ph.D. in Basic and Applied Immunology from the University of São Paulo (USP), Brazil, where she studied the immunoregulatory functions of mesenchymal stromal cells in MS patients.
+Gislane received her PhD in Basic and Applied Immunology from the University of São Paulo (USP), Brazil, where she studied the immunoregulatory functions of mesenchymal stromal cells in MS patients.
 She finished her Postdoc in São Paulo State University (UNESP), Brazil, where she evaluated the intestinal dysbiosis in MS patients.
-Before joining the Weiner's lab, she coordinated the Microbiome Study Group in School of Health Sciences Dr. Paulo Prata (FACISB), Brazil.
-Actually, she is a Research Fellow in the Weiner's lab, where she is studying the relationship between microbiome and leaky gut in MS animal models.
+Before joining the Weiner’s lab, she coordinated the Microbiome Study Group in School of Health Sciences Dr. Paulo Prata (FACISB), Brazil.
+Actually, she is a Research Fellow in the Weiner’s lab, where she is studying the relationship between microbiome and leaky gut in MS animal models.

 Postdoctoral Fellow